softcoder/pgtg-serverless-demo/README.md

     }
 ```

 Notice above that i added a special header to avoid CORS errors since my application is stored on mutliple clouds this would trigger a security error without that header.
-For more info read the link below:
+For more info read the following link:
 https://forum.serverless.com/t/has-been-blocked-by-cors-policy-no-access-control-allow-origin-header-is-present-on-the-requested-resource/8974